Me262a/emerchantpay/README.md

 - com.vvkozlov.emerchantpay.transaction.TransactionApplication (Transaction folder)

 3. Run Web UI
-Tested with yarn package manager.
-But npm should also work.
+- execute "yarn install" ("npm install") from the web-ui folder
-- execute "yarn start" or "npm start" from web-ui folder
+- execute "yarn start" ("npm start") from the web-ui folder

 ## How to use
 1. Ensure that all applications are running